AmineI/SearchDualityExtension/README.md

 #### Two search engines are better than one.

-Displays another search engine's results next to your original search - Another take on the concept originally found in the [_Google Bing Duality_][Google Bing Duality] extension (that is currently obsolete).
+Extension that displays another search engine's results next to your original search - Another take on the concept originally found in the [_Google Bing Duality_][Google Bing Duality] extension (currently obsolete and not working anymore sadly).

 Search on Google, and see Bing results next to the Google results.